Tennis: s-Hertogenbosch ATP/WTA Results - UrduPoint

 Tennis: 's-Hertogenbosch ATP/WTA Results

-Results from the ATP/WTA tournament in 's-Hertogenbosch on Friday (x denotes seeding; players representing Russia and Belarus are banned from competing under the name or flag of their countries):
+Results from the ATP/WTA tournament in 's-Hertogenbosch on Satutday (x denotes seeding; players representing Russia and Belarus are banned from competing under the name or flag of their countries):